 Counselling and Consultancy

-I am a loss, grief and bereavement counsellor, educator, supervisor and author based in Melbourne, Australia who has worked in the field of loss and grief for 35 years.
+I am a loss, grief and bereavement counsellor, educator, supervisor and author based in Melbourne, Australia who has worked in the field of loss and grief for over 35 years.

 Education and training